Logo

 What it looks like

-• Thread B - sender shown as (XXX) XXX-XXXX or XXX-XXX-XXXX (no country code)
+• Thread B (MMS) - sender shown as (XXX) XXX-XXXX or XXX-XXX-XXXX (no country code)

 Why this happens

-The difference is between messages that are sent as MMS and SMS.
+The difference is messages sent as MMS vs. SMS.

 Workarounds

-If you stay under the 3-segment threshold, every message goes out as SMS and there's no protocol mismatch for the recipient's carrier to handle.
+If you stay under the 3-segment threshold (under ~306 chars), every message goes out as SMS and there's no protocol mismatch for the recipient's carrier to handle.
 Threading will be consistent across all carriers.

 As an alternative here, you could break a long message into two shorter messages